PrismRL/prism/_sources/making-a-roguelike/part1.rst.txt

 -----------------------------------

 We've added the kick action, but we don't use it anywhere.
 Let's fix that by performing the kick when we bump into a kobold.
-Head over to ``gamestates/gamelevelstate.lua`` and find where the move action is called.
+Head over to ``modules/game/gamestates/gamelevelstate.lua`` and find where the move action is called.

-If the player presses a move button but the ``canPerform`` check fails, we can infer they moved into something that blocked their movement.
-Then, check if there's a valid actor to kick in front of us (as opposed to another impassable entity), and perform the kick action on them:
+If the player presses a move button but the player fails to move, we can infer they moved into something that blocked their movement.
+Let's check if there's a valid actor to kick in front of us (as opposed to another impassable entity), and perform the kick action on them:

 .. code-block:: lua